fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 * Make awesome moments in the history of the Internet and politics.
 * Work closely with the political director to strategize and look for ways to use the Internet and politics to increase the power and efficacy of your small team.
 * Build a new organization or movement (if it goes well!)
-* Recruit additional A-Teams leaders and volunteers as needed.

 ## What we’re looking for